gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * Power down.
 * Connect a MIDI cable from IPS to a computer.
 * Run software on an external computer that converts MIDI to sound.
-Probably should first check that this is working with an existing MIDI keyboard.
+Before using with *stem piano*, check that the external software is working by using an existing MIDI keyboard or source.
 * Power up.
 * "Play the note" again.
 Using the cardboard.
 Should hear a sound.
 * Try it with a sustain pedal.
 Should sustain.